Yggdroot/LeaderF/README.md

   --max-depth <NUM>     Limit the depth of directory traversal to NUM levels beyond the paths given.
   --max-filesize <NUM+SUFFIX?>
                         Ignore files larger than NUM in size.
 This does not apply to directories.
+  --path-separator <SEPARATOR>
+                        Set the path separator to use when printing file paths.
+  --sort <SORTBY>       This flag enables sorting of results in ascending order.
+  --sortr <SORTBY>      This flag enables sorting of results in descending order.
+  -f <PATTERNFILE>..., --file <PATTERNFILE>...
+                        Search for patterns from the given file, with one pattern per line.
+                        (This option can be provided multiple times.)
   -g <GLOB>..., --glob <GLOB>...
                         Include or exclude files and directories for searching that match the given glob.(This option can be provided multiple times.)